vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/extend.md

 :::

-Also, you can add or override layout provided by `vuepress-theme-hope` via `layouts` with slots in your theme client config file.
+You can also override or add layouts provided by `vuepress-theme-hope` via `layouts` in your theme client config file.

 <!-- @include: ../customize/slots.md#layout -->